sindresorhus/conf/readme.md

 The store keeps its migration bookkeeping in the config file under a reserved `__internal__` key.
 It is not exposed through `.store`, `.get()`, `.has()` or iteration.

+Migrations do not run for a config file that does not exist yet.
+There is no old data to migrate, so the store starts at the current project version.
+A config file that exists but has no recorded version is still migrated, which covers an app that shipped before it had migrations.

 Example:

 ```js